 I think this was the first time I’d been there when there wasn’t a meeting in the Hall of the Five Hundred so we could wander around, looking at the huge paintings by Leonardo da Vinci and Michelangelo.
 (They always make me think of that scene in Dan Brown’s Inferno when the bad guy is shot and falls through the ceiling.)
 We enjoy the art, frescoes and coffered ceilings in all the rooms but my favorite is always the map room.
 I’m fascinated at how cartographers drew the world in the 16th century.
 There’s a small terrace off the top floor facing the Oltrarno and we took some photos of the beautiful views.

 You can read more about Palazzo Vecchio in my Museums and Monuments post.

 Il Museo dell’Opera del Duomo

 I saw the newly renovated Museo in 2016 and have returned every year since.
 It is one of the most gorgeous museums I’ve ever seen and I’m in awe every time I sit in the three level main room and try to absorb the beauty of the sculptures and the Doors of Paradise.
 We walked slowly through every room on every floor, enjoying everything from the models to the videos to the rooftop view of the dome.
 All of it is phenomenal.
 I signed up for their newsletter and I receive e-mails of events that make me want to live in Firenze year round.
-My gallery from this year’s visit may rival that in my Museums and Monuments post, where you can also see a video of the restoration.
+My gallery from this year’s visit may rival that in my Museums and Monuments post, where you can also see a videos of the museum.